ClimateImpactLab/downscaleCMIP6-infra-argo/README.md

 # downscaleCMIP6-infra-argo
 Argo Workflow configuration and deploy for CMIP6 downscaling project.

 Manifests for Argo Workflow itself are in `argo/`.
-The `workflows-default/` directory contains manifests required to run analysis Workflows.
+The `workflows-default/` directory contains manifests required to run analysis Workflows. `minio/` is a configuration Helm Chart to deploy the artifact repository.
+Cluster internals are mostly managed with `argocd`.

 ## Updating

 If there is already has a deployment -- file a pull request with changes to `main`.
 Merged PRs are checked and automatically pulled.

 ## Deploying

-Assuming `kubectl` and `kustomize` is installed and configured for the target cluster, deploy `argo` onto the cluster with
+### Setup (`argocd`)
+To begin, you need to have `argocd` deployed on a cluster.
+If it is not already deployed, you can do so with

 ```
-kustomize argo/ | kubectl apply -f -
-kustomize workflows-default/ | kubectl apply -f -
+kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
+kubectl patch deploy argocd-server -n argocd -p '[{"op": "add", "path": "/spec/template/spec/containers/0/command/-", "value": "--disable-auth"}]' --type json
 ```

-or if using `argocd`:
+### Argo Workflows

+Deploy `argo` onto the cluster with

 ```
 argocd app create argo \